COVID-19: Supermarkets Amend Hours, Take Strong Measures To Keep Stores Clean

 Stop & Shop is also creating hours specifically geared to accommodate customers 60 and older effective on Thursday, March 19.

-Stop & Shop stores will open from 6 a.m. to 7:30 a.m. only for customers 60 years of age and older who the CDC and local health officials say are most vulnerable.
+Stop & Shop stores will open from 6 a.m. to 7:30 a.m. only for those customers of the age group who the CDC and local health officials say are most vulnerable.

 "Although Stop & shop will not be requesting ID for entry, we request that we all respect the purpose of the early opening – and do the right thing for our older neighbors," Stop & Shop said in a statement.
 "Stop & Shop will reserve the right to ask customers to leave if they are not a member of this age group."